XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 Like the other Semitic abjads, Arabic is written from right to left, and does not have a distinction between upper and lower case.
 It is in all circumstances written cursively, making extensive use of ligatures to join letters together into words.
-As a result, all characters have several appearances, depending on whether or not they're adjoined to the previous and/or next letter.
+As a result, all characters have several appearances, depending on whether or not they're being adjoined to the previous and/or next letter in the word.

 ![contextual variation of characters (from Wikipedia.org)](./mutations.png)